cmpadden/dagster-pipes-rust/README.md

-> [!WARNING]
+> [!NOTE]
-> This project is under active development and is subject to change!
+> This project has been moved to the official Dagster `community-integrations` repo.
+The maintained version can be found [here](https://github.com/dagster-io/community-integrations/tree/c7238204fcd539532d67abb3b8dda3bf30a24c07/libraries/pipes/implementations/rust).

+---

 # dagster-pipes-rust